-Line 8 - Enter the smaller of the amounts on lines 5(c) and 6(d).
-This will be the maximum admissible amount of losses for this taxable year that you may claim as a deduction against income from other partnerships or special partnerships, subject to the limitations established by the Code and that are computed in Part III.
+Line 8 - Enter the smaller of the amounts on lines 5(d) and 6(d).
+This will be the maximum admissible amount of losses for this taxable year that you may claim as a deduction against income from other partnerships or special partnerships, subject to the limitations established by the Code and that are computed in Part III of Schedule R Corporation.